DeRozan scores 33 as Raptors beat Wizards

 After the lead was cut to five DeRozan made a 3-pointer.

 NOTES: Raptors G Norman Powell (right hip pointer) missed his fourth straight game on Sunday. ...
 Toronto G Delon Wright (dislocated right shoulder) missed his second game in a row and will be examined by a specialist in New York this week. ...
-Raptors F Serge Ibaka (swollen left knee) returned to the lineup Sunday after missing the game Friday. ...
+Raptors F Serge Ibaka (swollen left knee) returned to the lineup Sunday after missing the game Friday and had nine points and eight rebounds. ...
 Wizards PG John Wall (swollen left knee) did not play Sunday, but Washington coach Scott Brooks said there is a good chance that he could play Monday when the team visits Milwaukee to play the Bucks.
 PG Tim Frazier replaced Wall in the starting lineup and had six points, eight assists and eight rebounds. ...
 The Raptors will visit the New York Knicks on Wednesday.